 Using Data to Improve Transportation Systems Functionality

-- Define the Problem – It’s important to define the problem that needs to be solved upfront to point the planning efforts in the proper direction.
-After the problem is identified, then decide on the right technology and innovation that solves that problem.
-This avoids the unnecessary situation of putting new technology in place that doesn’t address the need.
+- Define the Problem – Defining the problem that needs to be solved upfront is essential to point the planning efforts in the proper direction.
+After identifying the problem, decide on the right technology and innovation that solves that problem.
+This avoids the unnecessary situation of putting new technology that doesn’t address the need.
 As you’ll read later, having a well-defined direction is essential for further planning efforts.

 - Think Regionally – Almost as important as defining the problem upfront is to look at problems on a regional level, not just locally.
 Knowing the issues in adjacent towns, counties, and municipalities identifies commonalities that increase economies of scale.
 This may also open the door for partnership options.

 - Break Down Silos – Another benefit of forming partnerships with other groups is the ability to break down silos — the “us vs. them” mentality.
 This helps everyone see and understand the shared vision and goals.
 A “Team of Champions” can be created for assigning cross-functional liaisons that drive project results.

 - Start Small – Proof of concept and pilot projects can be beneficial at a small scale before scaling up.
 This avoids needlessly expending resources before success is a known outcome.

 - Use Data Wisely & Safely – Data analytics is a crucial aspect of the decision-making process.
 Data is the beating heart of the Smart City, collecting information from multiple sources to improve living standards.
 The collection of massive amounts of data also facilitates the need to prioritize the security and safety of all data and communications.